pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 # Directions
+- If Mac or Windows, ensure Docker Subsystem has at a minimum 8GB of RAM or the containers will crash.
 - Contact DevOps / Ping Sales Team and collect a DevOps user account / key.
 - (Optional / Recommended for Alerting) Pre work: Generate a Slack Webhook URL from Slack Admin. https://api.slack.com/messaging/webhooks
 - To setup on AWS use a M5.XL or M5a.XL (16GB RAM REQUIRED // 50GB MIN STORAGE Recommended)